-A structured questionnaire was utilized to collect data from respondents via face-toface interviews.
+A structured questionnaire was utilized to collect data from respondents via face-to-face interviews.
 To ensure its effectiveness, the questionnaire was pre-tested with 10% of the sample size in Ntselamanzi Location, which was not included in the final study.
 The pre-testing aimed primarily to identify and resolve any ambiguities in the wording of the questions, ensuring that respondents interpreted them as intended to minimize inaccuracies.
 Additionally, it assessed the clarity and comprehensibility of the questions, which is vital for preventing biased or incomplete responses caused by confusion.
 Finally, the pre-test evaluated the sequence of the questions to ensure a logical flow, facilitating smooth progression throughout the interview.

-Additionally, pre-testing helps evaluate response options, estimate completion time, and assess cultural sensitivity, all contributing to the questionnaire’s effectiveness and relevance for diverse audiences.
+Additionally, pre-testing helps evaluate response options, estimate completion time, and assess cultural sensitivity, all of which contribute to the questionnaire’s effectiveness and relevance for diverse audiences.
 It also validates the constructs being measured, ensuring the reliability of the questionnaire and enhancing the validity of the research findings.
 Overall, pre-testing was conducted to ensure quality, reliability, and effectiveness, thereby improving the accuracy of the research outcomes.
 The questionnaire comprehensively addressed various aspects, including farm household demographics, agricultural practices, production costs, irrigation water usage, access to extension services, access to climate information and the channels used to gather it, perceptions of climate change and associated risks, responses to climate change, access to credit, farm and household assets, supplementary income sources, and barriers to implementing climate change responses.
 Special attention was given to capturing perceptions of extreme weather conditions and climate risks and understanding adaptation strategies in response to these extremes.
 Questions were designed to determine whether farmers had observed long-term climate changes over the past two decades.
 Overall, the findings reveal a perceived trend of erratic rainfall patterns and increasing temperatures in the study area.

 3.3.
 Data Analysis

 The collected data were coded and entered into Excel before being transferred to STATA 17 for analysis.
 Descriptive statistics were employed to outline the profiles of small-scale farmers, their perceived understanding of climate change, the challenges they encountered, and the adaptation strategies they adopted.
-Logit regression analysis was utilized to identify the factors influencing adopting these adaptation strategies among small-scale crop farmers.
+Logit regression analysis was utilized to identify the factors influencing the adoption of these adaptation strategies among small-scale crop farmers.
 Additionally, endogeneity switching regression was applied to evaluate the effects of adaptation strategies on crop yield and farm returns, respectively.

 3.3.1.
 Endogeneity Switching Regression (ESR)